 NOTE 3—In the case of regulatory rules where the maximum transmit power for client devices is lower than the maximum transmit power for APs(#600), the regulatory client maximum transmit power advertised by the AP for client devices might be lower than the regulatory client maximum transmit power the AP is authorized to use for its own transmissions.

+If a non-AP STA receives a Transmit Power Envelope element with Maximum Transmit Power Category subfield that is not applicable to that STA, the STA may ignore that element.

-If a non-AP STA that is a (#600)subordinate device per regulatory rules receives Transmit Power Envelope elements with Maximum Transmit Power Category subfields indicating (#600)a subordinate device, it may ignore any other received Transmit Power Envelope elements that indicate other values in the Maximum Transmit Power Category subfield.(#600)
+NOTE 4—For example, if the non-AP STA is a (#600)subordinate device per regulatory rules and receives a Transmit Power Envelope element with Maximum Transmit Power Category subfield indicating (#600)a subordinate device, it may ignore any other received Transmit Power Envelope elements that indicate other values in the Maximum Transmit Power Category subfield.(#600)

+NOTE 5--For example, if the non-AP STA is a device that, per regulatory rules, determines its regulatory client transmit power entirely using sources other than the AP (see 11.7.5 (Specification of regulatory and local maximum transmit power levels), it can ignore all received Transmit Power Envelope elements with unit interpretation of Regulatory Client EIRP PSD or Regulatory Client EIRP from that AP.

+Annex C

 ASN.1 encoding of the MAC and PHY MIB C.3 MIB detail

 Dot11StationConfigEntry ::= SEQUENCE